CMSgov/beneficiary-fhir-data/ops/k8s/README.md

 $ kubectl -n dev logs dev-migrator-ldmjr
 ```

-Or you can install a kubernetes gui of your choice that makes this process easy!
+Or you can install a kubernetes GUI of your choice that makes this process easy!

 ## Running the RDA Pipeline